Sophomores Serve

 Sophomores Serve combines academic learning with personal learning and community service.

 Sophomores Serve is a one-year, academic, civic education program for Honors College sophomores.
-By providing the opportunity to work in collaboration with community organizations, students will begin building a more just world.
+Working in collaboration with community organizations, students gain a deeper understanding of community needs and assets, and of their own role in creating a more just world.

 By combining academic and experiential learning, students develop a deeper understanding of the specific needs, systemic inequalities, and structural violence addressed by our community members and partner organizations.
 Students work with groups on campus and throughout Western Massachusetts to engage in meaningful, direct service.
-Furthermore, students will learn about, and contribute to, projects that engage policy, action research, or advocacy.
+In addition to direct service, during the second semester, students may choose to engage in issue research, policy research, or advocacy.
 To deepen the relationship with the course material, this course will include guest lecturers from the community and field site visits.
 Students of all political stripes are welcome in this course.

 Sophomores Serve Requirements

 HONORS 260H fulfills the Social and Behavioral Science (SB) and U.S. Diversity (DU) General Education requirements.
-391AH fulfills the Honors Discovery Seminar requirement.
-Both courses are also designated Service Learning (SL) courses and counts toward the requirements for a UMass interdisciplinary Certificate in Civic Engagement & Public Service (CEPS).
+HONORS 391AH fulfills the Honors Discovery Seminar requirement and HONORS 396ISH fulfills an any level or 300+ level honors requirement.
+These courses are also designated Service Learning (SL) courses and counts toward the requirements for a UMass interdisciplinary Certificate in Civic Engagement & Public Service (CEPS).

 The Honors College suggests students discuss the courses with a CHC advisor to best plan for the added workload.